Estonia: Independence restored

 In the Baltic Way on 23 August 1989, two million people formed a human chain across three countries in a mass demonstration against the Soviet occupation.

-The introduction of perestroika by the Soviet government in 1987 enabled political activism in Estonia, sparking the Singing Revolution, a peaceful movement towards independence.
-One of the first major acts of resistance was the Phosphorite War, an environmental protest against Soviet plans to establish large phosphate mines in Virumaa.
-On 23 August 1987, the Hirvepark meeting in Tallinn called for the public disclosure of the secret protocols of the Molotov–Ribbentrop Pact that had led to Estonia's occupation.
-In 1988, new political movements emerged, including the Popular Front of Estonia, a moderate faction within the independence movement, and the Estonian National Independence Party, which became the first non-communist political party registered in the Soviet Union.
-The parliament of Soviet-controlled Estonia asserted the primacy of Estonian laws with the Sovereignty Declaration on 16 November 1988, inspiring similar declarations across other Soviet republics.
-On 23 August 1989, two million people formed the Baltic Way, a human chain spanning Estonia, Latvia, and Lithuania, to demonstrate unity in pursuit of independence.
+The introduction of perestroika by the Soviet central authorities in 1985 made open political activity possible again in Estonia a few years later, which triggered an independence restoration process later known as laulev revolutsioon ("the Singing revolution").
+The environmental Fosforiidisõda ("Phosphorite war") campaign became the first major protest movement against the central government.
+In 1988, new political movements appeared, such as the Popular Front of Estonia, which came to represent the moderate wing in the independence movement, and the more radical Estonian National Independence Party, which was the first non-communist party in the Soviet Union and demanded full restoration of independence.
+On 16 November 1988, after the first non-rigged multi-candidate elections in half a century, the parliament of Soviet-controlled Estonia issued the Sovereignty Declaration, asserting the primacy of Estonian laws.
+Over the next two years, many other administrative parts (or "republics") of the USSR followed the Estonian example, issuing similar declarations.
+On 23 August 1989, about 2 million Estonians, Latvians and Lithuanians participated in a mass demonstration, forming the Baltic Way human chain across the three countries.
+In February 1990, elections were held to form the Congress of Estonia.
+In March 1991, a referendum was held where 78.4% of voters supported full independence.
+During the coup attempt in Moscow, Estonia declared restoration of independence on 20 August 1991.

-In 1990, the Congress of Estonia was formed as the representative body of Estonian citizens.
-In March 1991, a referendum was held where 78.4% of voters supported independence, and during the coup attempt in Moscow, Estonia declared restoration of independence on 20 August.
-Soviet authorities recognised Estonian independence on 6 September, and on 17 September Estonia was admitted into the United Nations.
+Soviet authorities recognised Estonian independence on 6 September 1991, and on 17 September Estonia was admitted into the United Nations.
 The last units of the Russian army left Estonia in 1994.

 In 1992 radical economic reforms were launched for switching over to a market economy, including privatisation and currency reform.
+Estonia has been a member of the WTO since 13 November 1999.

-Estonian foreign policy since independence has been oriented toward the West, and in 2004 Estonia joined both the European Union and NATO.
-In 2011, Estonia joined the eurozone and adopted the EU single currency.
+Since regaining independence in 1991, Estonian foreign policy has been aligned with other Western democracies, and in 2004 Estonia joined both the European Union and NATO.
+On 9 December 2010, Estonia became a member of OECD.
+On 1 January 2011, Estonia joined the eurozone and adopted the euro, the single currency of EU.
+Estonia was a member of the UN Security Council from 2020 to 2021.

+The 100th Anniversary of the Estonian Republic was celebrated on 24 February 2018.

+English is the most widely spoken foreign language in Estonia today.
+According to the most recent (2021) census data 76% of the population can speak a foreign language.
+After English, Russian is the second most widely spoken foreign language in Estonia, and in the census 17% of the native speakers of standard Estonian reported that they can also speak a dialect of Estonian.